Skill Demand Index

 Which roles need Category Management most:

-Other positions drive 80% of demand.
-Marketing and Sales also frequently list Category Management as a requirement.
-Skills commonly paired with Category Management include Bachelor's Degree.
+Other positions drive 87% of demand.
+DevOps / Platform and Operations also frequently list Category Management as a requirement.
+Skills commonly paired with Category Management include Bachelor's Degree and Communication Skills.

 Depth Level Distribution